seb1080/webOneBiteAtaTime/basics/architecture/JS_designPatterns.md

 **Singleton** is thus know because it restricts instantiation of a class to a single object.
 It differ from static classes as we can delay their initialization, because it may require some information that is not available during the initialization time.

-In JS, **Singleton** serve as a shared resource *namespace* which isolate code from the global namespace, to provide a single point of access for functions.
+In JS, **Singleton** serve as a shared resource *namespacing* which isolate code from the global namespace, to provide a single point of access for functions.

-*Namespacing*: is a commonly structured as hierachies to allow reuse of name in different contexts.
-Ex: naming the file system, organizing variables or functions.

 One caracteristic of the **Singleton** is the *immuability*.